-There are minimum requirements for the specification of computers and internet connections that apply to all modules, for more help see the Computing environment section in the Computing Guide.
+There are minimum requirements for the specification of computers and internet connections that apply to all modules, for more help see the computing environment section in the Computing Guide.
 In addition, you should check the 'Computing Requirements' section of the module description on the online prospectus (if applicable) for any requirements specific to the module that you wish to study.
+You should also ensure that you keep your computer's operating system and browsers up to date.
 If you wish to print out any of the online module materials, you will need access to a suitable printer.
 Students with disabilities should visit the Help Centre for information about computer related support.